 Ultimately, the student must demonstrate competency in the content areas listed above prior to transitioning from eighth to ninth grade.
-Once a student has met all of the requirements for promotion, they are not to be retained in that grade or demoted to a previous grade level.
+Once a student has met all of the requirements for promotion, he or she is not to be retained in that grade or demoted to a previous grade level.